antenia-lhubert/antenia-fengari-web/README.md

 > Why this rework?

-We needed to expose **all** fengari objects in a web environment, as well as create easily create new lua contexts.
+We needed to expose **all** fengari objects in a web environment, as well as easily create new lua contexts.

 Usage example: